lab1092/blender-manual_ja/manual/modeling/texts/editing.rst

 For example, to create (*Red Green Blue*) you would need to create three separate materials and three separate material indices.
-Each word would be assigned a :guilabel:`Material index` by selecting the characters for each word and clicking the :kbd:`Assign` button. (*Red Green Blue*) is still one single :guilabel:`Text` object.
+Each word would be assigned a *Material index* by selecting the characters for each word and clicking the :kbd:`Assign` button. (*Red Green Blue*) is still one single *Text* object.